Long-run survival in limited stock market participation models with power utilities: Radner equilibrium

 Otherwise, Trader 1, respectively Trader 2, is said to survive. $\endproof$ \end{definition} Based on this definition, even if one of the consumption shares converges to zero in the sense $\lim_{t\to\infty} Y_t \in \{0,1\}$, the corresponding equilibrium consumption-rate process $\hat c_1$ or $\hat c_2$ in \eqref{inhome15} may or may not converge to zero.
 This is because the geometric Brownian motion in \eqref{dD} satisfies $\lim_{t\to\infty} D_t = \infty$ whenever $\mu_D>\frac12\sigma_D^2$.

-For $\beta_1=\beta_2$, Lemmas 3.2 and 3.3 in Guasoni, Larsen, and Leoni (2025) ensure that the scale function $s$ defined in \eqref{scalefct} below satisfies $s(0) =-\infty$ and $s(1) <\infty$ and ensure that both boundaries $y=0$ and $y=1$ are not attainable.
-Therefore, for $\beta_1=\beta_2$, Proposition 5.5.22(c) in Karatzas and Shreve (1988) gives $\lim_{t\to\infty}Y_t =1$ almost surely.
+For $\beta_1=\beta_2$, Lemmas 3.2 and 3.3 in Guasoni, Larsen, and Leoni (2025) ensure that the scale function $s$ defined in \eqref{scalefct} below satisfies $s(0^+) =-\infty$ and $s(1^-) <\infty$ and ensure that both boundaries $y=0$ and $y=1$ are not attainable.
+Therefore, for $\beta_1=\beta_2$, Proposition 5.5.22(c) in Karatzas and Shreve (1998) gives $\lim_{t\to\infty}Y_t =1$ almost surely.
 This property also holds in Basak and Cuoco (1998) where $\gamma =1$ and $h(y) = 1$ for all $y \in [0,1]$.
 Consequently, in these two models, the restricted trader becomes extinct.
-In contrast, the next result shows that when $\beta_2 <\beta_1$, both traders can survive. \begin{lemma} Assume the setting of Theorem \ref{Main}.
-When $\delta \in (-\gamma, -\gamma^2)$, both traders survive. \end{lemma} \proof Let $h$ be as in Lemma \ref{MainLemma}.
-For a constant $a\in (0,1)$, we define the function
+In contrast, the next result shows that when $\beta_2 <\beta_1$, both traders can survive.